+- Fringe Benefits of grant personnel;

-- Accounting costs,
+- Accounting costs;

-- Building operations costs, and
+- Building operations costs; and

 - Supervisory costs (supervisor of the grant staff).

 Some grants will allow a percentage of the grant amount to be charged to the grant and used in the grant match calculation.
 As part of the process, a court manager will develop a process to capture the costs so a calculation and report can be constructed.